ugurkanates/awesome-real-world-rl/contributing.md

 Ensure your pull request adheres to the following guidelines:

-- Helpful resource for COVID19 response
+- Helpful resource for Reinforcement Learning in Real World
 - If a category doesn't exist, we're open to new ones
-- No maps, trackers or news of COVID19
+- No advertisement related news or RL related topics doesnt deal with real life situtations
 - Original source of information (press release, etc)
 - No paywall links